haesken/dftools/BUILD_DEVELOP.markdown

     source setup.sh

+This will:
-This will clone the git submodules (pyinstaller), then create/activate the virtualenv and try to install requests/lxml via pip.
+    - clone the git submodules (pyinstaller)
+    - create/activate the virtualenv
+    - try to install requests/lxml via pip

 At this point you should be able to run the scripts and start hacking.
 You will need to activate the virtualenv every time you start hacking on it.
 (Unless you install lxml/requests to your global packages.)

 ## Developing (Windows)